 For comparison, here’s a recent report from a public shopping space in London.

-The Exposure analytics platform is primarily used to measure physical engagement and conversion for our clients marketing activity at events across the world, more information is available here.
+The Exposure analytics platform is primarily used to measure physical engagement and conversion for our clients marketing activity at events across the world.
+Did any of this data surprise you?
+Let us know in the comments, or use our contact form to speak to a member of Exposure Analytics today.